ENGR 100-600 | University of Michigan

 Cost

-The cost of the team’s ROV will be verified and recorded in lab prior to dismantling the ROV at the end of the project.
-Teams will submit a Bill of Materials prior to lab that lists the individual cost of each part listed in the mass budget along with a total ROV cost.
+The cost of the team’s ROV will be verified and recorded at the showcase.
+Teams will bring a Bill of Materials to the showcase run-through that lists the individual cost of each part listed in the mass budget along with a total ROV cost.
 Teams will be provided with an official cost list for all parts provided by LakePowerGen.
 These official costs must be used in the Bill of Materials.
-Teams must submit a correct Bill of Materials prior to lab to qualify for this category.
-When called, each team will bring their ROV and Bill of Materials to the Audit Station where the lab instructor will compare the ROV to the submitted Bill of Materials.
+Teams must submit a correct Bill of Materials prior to the showcase to qualify for this category.
+After the team completes the showcase, they will bring their ROV and Bill of Materials to the Audit Station.
 Failure to bring a correct and accurate Bill of Materials will result in disqualification for this category.
 Qualifying teams will be ranked according to the total cost of their ROV with 1 being the least expensive, 2 being second least expensive, and so on.

 Overall Feasibility